 How do the arrests and other factors of these crimes compare with the overall arrests and other factors?

-(additional stretch goal) => more detailed exploration of some related crimes, include brief page on that as well
+(additional stretch goal) => more detailed exploration of some related crimes, including a brief page on that as well

 Why is solving the problem important?

 The City of Chicago’s crime dataset [1] is fairly extensive.
 It covers every reported crime since 2001, updated daily.
 As a result, many works have made use of this dataset to solve a variety of crime-related problems.
 This dataset has a variety of uses.
-It includes variables related to the location of the incident, category of the crime, as well as the date the crime occurred.
-It is both a time series dataset and a spatial dataset, and can be used for either or both depending on the use case. - What prior work (1-2 papers/projects should be good) has done something similar?
+It includes variables related to the location of the incident, the category of the crime, as well as the date the crime occurred.
+It is both a time series dataset and a spatial dataset and can be used for either or both depending on the use case. - What prior work (1-2 papers/projects should be good) has done something similar?
 Why naively apply prior solution does not work.

 Due to the extensive nature of this dataset and its applicability to real-world problems, it has many purposes that are facilitated by visualization.
 Kim et. al visualized the time series element of violent crimes to assist in the creation of an ARIMA model to compare violent crime instances during and before the COVID-19 pandemic.
 [2] Another work by Kim et. al. analyzed violent crime areas, predicted safe areas, and generated a visualization to help guide users with finding safe routes in Chicago to travel.
 [3]

-My proposed research question is to visualize the crime rate with regard to variables including arrests, type of crime, and unemployment.
+My proposed research question is to visualize the crime rate about variables including arrests, type of crime, and unemployment.
 A future extension could be to implement crime prediction models and visualize those as well to guide decision-making related to crime prevention efforts.
 Time permitting, I will also answer a specific research question regarding gender-related violence, such as stalking or sexual assault.
-Specifically, I would compare the crime rate overall with the rate of gender-related crimes, and compare proportion of arrests, locations, etc. where the gender-related crimes occur.
+Specifically, I would compare the crime rate overall with the rate of gender-related crimes, and compare the proportion of arrests, locations, etc. where gender-related crimes occur.

 What is your data?

 The dataset contains roughly 8 million rows as of February 14th.
 The data is dynamic, and the frequency of the data updates is daily.
 However, my starting point is the dataset from 01/01/2001 to 02/13/24.
 Note that the user will not be able to view my visualizations from GitHub Pages.
-Instead, they will need to view my visualizations through explicitly downloading the dataset itself.
+Instead, they will need to view my visualizations by explicitly downloading the dataset itself.

 Table 1: Variables and descriptions of the Chicago Crimes Since 2001 dataset